crutcher/crutcher.github.io-source/source/Tapestry/index.md

 In practice, these two approaches are isomorphic to each other; though in some situations some problems are easier to express in one or the other approach.
 We'll develop both.

+### Tensor View Expressions

+TBD

+An important (undeveloped) portion of the work concerns tensor geometry expressions;
+which I'm also searching for a better name for.

+Given an abstract tensor $X$, produced by a block expression; I may wish to reuse that value under some geometric transformation; transposing or reversing dimensions, taking a sub-selection of it; or constructing tensor views from concatenations and interleavements of other tensor views.

+These transformations are entirely mechanical, and while we *could* write block operations to achieve these results; it would hide important optimization information from transformations, and would require implementations to have a family of "magic" block operations to achieve basic goals.

+An alternative would be to develop a family of tensor view expressions, which perform only geometric manipulations and compositions of other tensor views; the evaluation of which could be deferred until pulled by a block operation, or could be reified in operation nodes, as the optimizer determined was more efficient.

 ## Concrete Representation Derivation

 This section is devoted to working out the datatypes and algorithms to actually